 Skwooshlz

-Bath time is fun again, not to mention your child will improve their fine motor strength.
+Bath time is fun again, and your child will improve their fine motor strength.
 WINNING!

 Egg Mazing